Crash 'n' the Boys: Street Challenge

 Crash 'n' the Boys: Street Challenge, released in Japan as Bikkuri Nekketsu Shin Kiroku!
 Harukanaru Kin Medal (びっくり熱血新記録！はるかなる金メダル) is a 1992 sports game for the NES by Technos Japan Corp.
 A Game Boy version of the game was also released in Japan only.
 The game featured Olympic style contests without rules or regulations, between five teams.
 The games included 400 metres hurdles, Hammer throw, Swimming, Roof Top Jumping, and Fighting Scene.
 It was re-released for the Wii Virtual Console on September 14, 2009 and later for the Nintendo 3DS on November 28, 2013 and for the Wii U on December 11, 2014.

-The game was included in the "Double Dragon & Kunio-kun: Retro Brawler Bundle" released for the Nintendo Switch on February 20, 2020.
+The game was included in the "Double Dragon & Kunio-kun: Retro Brawler Bundle", with the original Japanese version translated and retitled as Surprise!
+Nekketsu New Records!
+The Distant Gold Medal, which was released for the Nintendo Switch on February 20, 2020.
 It was re-released for Nintendo Switch, Xbox One and PlayStation 4 in April the same year.

 Gameplay

 The game has four teams to choose from, as well as a fifth computer-controlled team.
 Each team has five members, each with their own strengths and weaknesses, making some better suited to certain events than others.
 Before each event, players have the opportunity to go shopping in the mall to buy power-ups for their characters.
 These items are paid for through the various medals that each team achieves as it progresses through the challenge, but since the winner of the challenge is the team that collects the most medals overall, players must be fairly judicious in how much they spend.

 There are two types of events in the game: individual events (Hammer Throw and Roof Top Jumping) and head-to-head events (400 Meter Hurdles, Swimming and Fighting).
 In individual events, each team takes its turn individually, and ranking is determined by who gets the most points.
 The head-to-head events take place under a single elimination tournament format, in which one player competes against another in a series of heats.
 The player who successfully defeats both of his opponents will get to compete against a member of Team Thornley for first place.

 The game can be played by up to four players.
 Since there's never more than two teams competing at the same time, the third and fourth player can play simply by alternating between the two controllers.
 Thus, a four player adapter is not required, unlike other Kunio-kun games.